apinf/api-harvester/data-models-as-json.md

 ```

 ## Notes
 - What to do with organisation name?
+Orgs are handled with ids.
+One rather complex option is to make query to CAtalog REST API: get organization list and then match the source organization name to list from apinfio.
+If match is found, take the ID and add that oto datamodel OUT.
+This is hazardous since organization names are written differently.
+We end up having several slightly different org names.